natematias/governing-human-algorithm-behavior/README.md

 * For your team's topic, how might it be possible to ask the public to report incidents?
 * Would the public be able to notice and distinguish possible incidents?
 * What kind of public awareness will be necessary?
-* How might inequalities in incident report influence who gets served by policy?
+* How might inequalities in incident reporting influence who gets served by policy?

 <!--#### Thurs 04-16 Policy Topic: Protecting Algorithms from Bad People with Content Moderation